Hemavathi-Code20/CMS/README.md

 # 🏥 Clinic Management System

-A robust full-stack MERN application designed to streamline clinic operations with role-based dashboards for **Patients**, **Doctors**, and **Admins**.
-The system allows appointment booking, schedule management, medical record tracking, inventory control, and secure authentication.
+A robust full-stack MERN application designed to streamline clinic operations through dedicated dashboards for **Admins**, **Doctors**, and **Patients**.
+The system facilitates appointment booking, schedule management, medical record tracking, inventory control, and secure user access.

 ---

 ## 🚀 Features

-- 🔐 Secure login using JWT
+- 🔐 Secure login and authentication using JWT
-- 🩺 Doctor dashboard to manage appointments and view patient records
+- 🩺 Doctor dashboard to view, manage, and reschedule appointments
-- 🧑‍⚕️ Patient panel to book appointments and update profiles
+- 👤 Patient dashboard to book appointments, track history, and update profiles
-- 🛠️ Admin panel for full user, doctor, and appointment management
+- 🛠️ Admin panel for managing users, doctors, appointments, inventory, and logs
-- 📦 Inventory tracking and system logs
+- 📦 Inventory management with real-time tracking
 - 🌐 RESTful API integration using Node.js and Express
-- 🧪 Tested with Postman
+- 🧪 Tested using Postman for API reliability

 ---